aadedayo/COSC-1336/README.md

 # COSC-1336
+PROGRAMMING FUNDAMENTALS - COSC 1336 introduce the fundamental concepts of procedural programming.
+Topics covered include data types, control structures, functions, arrays, files, and the mechanics of running, testing, and debugging.
+The course also offers an introduction to the historical and social context of computing and an overview of computer science as a discipline.

-These are some of the C programs i wrote at UT-Tyler.
+These are some of the C programs i wrote in this class.

 # File Name - Bank.cpp
 * This was a program i wrote as one of my projects in programming fundamentals.